MarcoHengstenberg/forthehorde/README.md

 1. Inside the `less` directory are three directories, where each is related to a different stylesheet. `atf` is short for _"above-the-fold"_ and contains all less files connected with the critical CSS part of my website, which is the inlined in the head section of the html file. `main` contains all less files for our main stylesheet, which will be loaded after the content has rendered. `print`, as the name suggests it, contains all files for the print stylesheet (also being loaded after the page is done loading).
 The fourth folder contains files being distributed to all three stylesheets.
 There we have our variables and mixins set up in order to use them in the other stylesheet.
 Currently there are only three files but may be you have even better ideas what to do inside that folder. `variables.less` is by its name pretty straight-forward: put color-, length- and other variables in there you want to use later on or do math with or whatever suits you best (and if you don't want to use it, cool, kick it). `general-mixins.less` could contain prefixed stuff but as we're taking care of that with autoprefixer (and grunt) you might have to think of other use-cases; I'm sure you'll find some or can think of at least something. `font-mixins.less` exists as I like to separate font-stuff from my other assets slightly but that's also something very personal, it's up to you if you want to go down that road with me.
 2. All LESS-files have `-projectname.less` as an ending, with a suffix to separate them related to their purpose. `-projectname-atf.less` for _above-the-fold_ styles, `-projectname-main.less` for the main stylesheet and `-projectname-print.less` for, quelle surprise, the print styles.
 3. I create unminified and unprefixed `projectname-suffix.css` files inside the LESS-folder for each of the three stylesheets
-4. Then I run *autoprefixer* (which saves me from writing mixins for vendor-prefix madness and a few kilobytes here and there as I only support browsers 3 versions back and those with at least 1% market-share) and add all prefixes to `projectname-suffix.css` and push them into the CSS folder
+4. Then I run *postCSS* with its autoprefixer plugin (which saves me from writing mixins for vendor-prefix madness and a few kilobytes here and there as I only support browsers 3 versions back and those with at least 1% market-share) and add all prefixes to `projectname-suffix.css` and push them into the CSS folder
-5. Finally the minified `projectname.suffix.min.css` files are created inside the `css` directory
+5. Finally the minified `projectname.suffix.min.css` files are created by cssnano (another plugin of postCSS) inside the `css` directory

 The good thing here comes with the _watch-task_ making every saved change into a working development file and a minified production version of it.

-In case you were to prefer [Sass](https://github.com/gruntjs/grunt-contrib-sass) or postCSS or [Stylus](https://github.com/gruntjs/grunt-contrib-stylus), then go ahead and kill anything LESS-related and create your own setup with one of the other preprocessors/postprocessors.
+In case you were to prefer [Sass](https://github.com/gruntjs/grunt-contrib-sass) or [Stylus](https://github.com/gruntjs/grunt-contrib-stylus), then go ahead and kill anything LESS-related and create your own setup with one of the other preprocessors/postprocessors.

-### .csslintrc

-As every other person I have my way of doing things and therefor this file represents my best measure on how the CSSlint task should do its job.
-This is something very personal, so alter the settings to your liking.

-I added every possible option in there – the ones I want to have a warning about are set to `true` and the rest to `false` because I deem a warning unneccessary or simply not useful.
-Sometimes I felt very undecided but that's something for a different readme file in a different [repository](https://github.com/MarcoKunz/dotfiles#csslintrc).

 ### Javascript Workflow